ed-syspertec/Virtel/docs/_build/html/_sources/manuals/howto/FAQ/Virtel-FAQ.rst.txt

 **1.1 How to deactivate the Virtel status bar**

-To deativate the status bar create a custom.ccs rule and add the following statement:-
+To deativate the status bar create a ccs rule and add it to your custom css file.
+For example in custCSS.test1.css add the following statement:-

 ::